 The Humanities Sequence is designed for first-year students who intend to enroll for both the fall and spring semesters, but is also open to sophomores.

-The only prerequisite is to love reading, to be thrilled by the prospect of encountering these demanding and beautiful great books, and to enjoy talking about multi-layered, complicated texts and ideas.
+The only prerequisite is to love reading, to be thrilled by the prospect of encountering these demanding and beautiful books, and to enjoy talking about complex and powerful texts and ideas.
 It is not necessary to have had a strong background in the Classics or the Western tradition in high school.
 Fifty percent of the students in the course do not go on to major in the humanities; some are engineers, and others major in the sciences, math, economics, and public policy.

 The Sequence attracts a self-selecting group of students who are ambitious, dedicated, and willing to work hard.